robocorp/actions-cookbook/deploy-fly-io/README.md

 ```

 > [!NOTE]
-> Remember and do not share the API key as you will need it when setting up your AI application
+> Protect and remember the API key – you will need it when setting up your AI application

 ## Deploy